Palermo FC: Post-war years (1947–2002)

 In 1970, Renzo Barbera took over the club as the new chairman.
 After 1973, Palermo FBC remained firmly rooted in Serie B. Despite this, Palermo reached two Italian Cup finals, both of which they narrowly lost: in 1974 to Bologna on penalty shoot-outs, and in 1979 to Juventus after extra time.
 Barbera left the club in 1980, and Palermo were relegated to Serie C1 four years later.
 The 1985–86 season, however, which ended in the summer, was the last for Palermo FBC, as, having just saved themselves from relegation, the club was expelled by the football federation due to financial problems.
-In the summer of 1987, after a year without professional football in Palermo, the club was re-founded bearing a new name and began to play in Serie C2, which it promptly won.
+In the summer of 1987, after a year without professional football in Palermo, the club was re-founded bearing the name Unione Sportiva Città di Palermo and began to play in Serie C2, which it promptly won.

 In the 1990s, Palermo played between Serie B and Serie C1 with a few highs, such as its 1995–96 Serie B and Coppa Italia campaign, the latter ending in the quarter-finals, and a number of lows such as the 1998 relegation to Serie C2 after defeat in the play-offs to Battipagliese, later revoked by the federation to fill a vacant league slot.

 In March 2000, Roma chairman Franco Sensi led a holding company to purchase Palermo and Sergio D'Antoni became the president of Palermo and Palermo were promoted to Serie B one year later after a dramatic final week of the season, with Palermo coming back from behind to take first place from league-toppers Sicilian rivals Messina.
 The first comeback season in the Serie B, with Bortolo Mutti as head coach, was an eventless one, with Palermo ending in a mid-table placement.